kaitlynnbeston1/Uno-Capstone-Coding-Project/proposal.md

 - ability to have more than two players, either bot or human
 - keeping track of high scores
 - multiple rounds and score tracking
-- online play (Very far into the future)
+- online play (Very far into the future, like after this class.
+Something to work on though.)

 ## Has this been done before?